Student Grants

 Website: https://studentaid.gov/understand-aid/types/grants/fseog

-Award: The grant award is equal to the amount of a maximum Federal Pell Grant for the award year but cannot exceed the student’s cost of attendance for that award year.
+Eligible students will receive a maximum Pell Grant regardless of their SAI.
+Other aid for these students will be based on their calculated SAI.
+The grant award is equal to the amount of a maximum Federal Pell Grant for the award year but cannot exceed your cost of attendance for that award year.

 • State Grants*